pk-sarker/system-design/GossipProtocol.md

 either from a static configuration or a configuration service.
 This way, all nodes are aware of seed nodes.
 Each node communicates with seed nodes through gossip protocol to reconcile membership changes.
 Therefore, logical partitions are highly unlikely.

+Dynamo & Cassandra use gossip protocol which allows each node to keep track of state information about the other nodes in the cluster, like which nodes are reachable, what key ranges they are responsible for, etc.